Besançon Osselle-Routelle

 Nature and landscapes

-- Grottes d’Osselle: visit the cavities and their formations.
+- Grottes d’Osselle: guided tour of the karst cavities and underground chambers.

-- Proximity to Besançon: excursion to the Citadelle and museums.
+- Visits to Besançon: to complement, quick access to the historic city and its museums.